ewerybody/instagiffer/README.md

 # Instagiffer Architecture #

-Instagiffer is a monolithic Python script.
 The UI is developed in Tkinter.
 GIF generation is performed using FFMpeg which is used to extract frames from videos, and ImageMagik, which is used for effects, cropping, text, and GIF compression.
 Videos are downloaded from YouTube using youtube-dl.
 Instagiffer simply calls these three processes to generate GIFs.

 The Instagiffer binary is generated using py2app (Mac OS) and cxFreeze (Windows).
 The Windows installer is assembled using the free Inno Setup utility.